Updated March 26, 2026

-Bradley Medical Center is now out of network for the following benefit plans, as of Aug.
+Bradley Medical Center remains out of network for the following benefit plans, as of Aug.
 1, 2025:

 We know the care Bradley Medical Center provides to our members is not only important but also personal to our members.
 We also understand how disruptive it can be for our members and their families when a hospital or physician no longer participates in our network.
 We are fortunate to have a broad network of hospitals and physicians throughout Tennessee that are readily able to provide high-quality care that meets the needs of our members.